Tuition: $2,655 per person

 “I have never been sad to leave a conference before, I was today.
 I wanted to stay and continue to learn.” —Kristi Palmer, Digital Scholarship Team Leader, IUPUI University Library, Indianapolis, IN

 “I thought it was wonderful.
-I particularly appreciated the degree to which the lectures fully engaged with us in the sessions.” —2013 participant
+I particularly appreciated the degree to which the lectures fully engaged with us in the sessions.” —past participant

-“It was excellent—I appreciated having the time set aside to think and learn about these issues.” —2013 participant
+“It was excellent—I appreciated having the time set aside to think and learn about these issues.” —past participant

 Qualified applicants are admitted on a rolling, space-available basis.
 Admission decisions will be made within 3 weeks of submission of a completed application.
 Early application is encouraged.